ReTabSyn: Realistic Tabular Data Synthesis via Reinforcement Learning: Reality Constraint

 \subsection{Regression Target}

 We ran our methods on regression datasets.
 For each dataset we fit linear regression, LASSO, decision tree and random forest regressor and report the average testing $R^2$.
-We noticed that ReTabSyn consistently outperformed base model(GReaT) and deep learning baseline TabSyn, despite lagging behind interpolation based shallow generator SMOTE.
-This demonstrate potential of our method to extend to regression targets.
-We leave extensive optimization of regression-based problem to future work.
+ReTabSyn consistently outperforms its base model (GReaT) and the deep-learning baseline TabSyn, but clearly trails the interpolation-based SMOTE on regression.
+We do \emph{not} claim parity with SMOTE here: regression is a current limitation of ReTabSyn.
+We attribute this to our preference construction, which is naturally matched to discrete-label perturbations (Eq.~\ref{eq:typeI}) rather than continuous targets.
+A natural next step is regression-aware preference construction---e.g., interval-based or ranking-based target perturbations, or scalar-reward objectives tailored to continuous target quality---which we leave to future work.